Copper Mountain Summer Activities: Family Fun in the Sun

 Hiking ranks among the top Copper Mountain summer activities for visitors who enjoy fresh air, exercise and natural beauty.
 The area offers dozens of trails – ranging in distance and difficulty – only minutes away from the town’s center.
 For a short option, head to Mayflower Gulch, a 2-mile hike that explores mining ruins and picture-worthy mountain views.
 This spot is also ideal for picnics and relaxation with loved ones.

-Inside the Eagles Nest Wilderness, hikers will find a more moderate option at Wheeler Lakes.
+Inside Eagles Nest Wilderness, hikers find a more moderate option at Wheeler Lakes.
 This trail measures 5.6 miles and winds through aspen groves, pine forests and two alpine lakes.
-While hiking, visitors will find more than 80 varieties of wildflowers in the summertime and wildlife, so don’t forget the camera.
+While hiking, visitors see more than 80 varieties of wildflowers in the summertime and wildlife, so don’t forget the camera.
 For more day-hike ideas, head to Uneva Pass and Searle Pass, measuring 9 miles and 11.4 miles, respectively.
 Find more Copper Mountain hiking trails.

 Play at Woodward Copper

-One of the top attractions in the area is Woodward at Copper, an action-sports training and playground for all ages.
-Located at the Copper Mountain Ski Resort, this recreation hot spot offers year-round fun and challenges for all ages.
+One of the top attractions in the area is Woodward at Copper, an action-sports training center and playground for all ages.
+Located at Copper Mountain Ski Resort, this recreation hot spot offers year-round fun and challenges.

-Summer welcomes skateboarders, BMX riders, and even snow lovers for special outdoor features inside and outside.
-Woodward houses Pipeline Park, which offers 20 to 30 features including jumps and a quarter pipe.
+Summer welcomes skateboarders, BMX riders, and even snow lovers for special features inside and outside.
+Woodward houses Pipeline Park, which offers 20 to 30 features including jumps and quarter pipe.
 The Big Island Park consists of left-over snow with several features that mimic the same in winter seasons.
 Other activities at Woodward include biking and skateboarding at Union Creek Plaza, BMX ramps, and a mini ramp.
-Visitors will also find a variety of summer camps and lessons for the whole family.
+Visitors also have a variety of summer camps and lessons for the family.